popolo-project/popolo-spec/specs/vote.md

 1. the voter's role in the event

     >In the House of Commons of the United Kingdom, the tellers are the members who count the votes.
+    >Eve analyzes the chair's behavior on tie votes.

 1. the weight of the voter's vote

     >In the House of Representatives of New Zealand, the weight of a party's vote is equal to the number of members of the party.

-1. the person with whom the voter is paired
+1. the [person](/specs/person.html) with whom the voter is paired

     >[In some legislatures](http://en.wikipedia.org/wiki/Pair_%28parliamentary_convention%29), two members from opposing parties may agree to abstain when one member is unable to vote.